djalbat/necessary/README.md

 }
 ```

-In the abscence of any explicit environment name, it will parse and return the first element of the `enviromnents` array in the configuration file.
-It will not try to assign the `name` property of the chosen environment to itself, because functions already have a `name` property.
+In the abscence of being passed an environment name, it will parse and return the first element of the `enviromnents` array.
+It will not try to assign the `name` property of the chosen environment to itself, by the way, because functions already have a `name` property.
 It can be instructed to a chose a specific environment by passing it the environment`s name:

 ```js
 rc('production');